telerik/kendo-ui-core/docs/controls/charts/how-to/appearance/fixed-bar-size.md

 title: Use Fixed Bar Size
 page_title: Use Fixed Bar Size | Kendo UI Charts
 description: "Learn how to use bars of a fixed size when working with the Kendo UI Charts."
+previous_url: /controls/charts/how-to/fixed-bar-size
 slug: howto_usefixedbarsize_charts
 ---

 # Use Fixed Bar Size

+You might need to set the size of the default drawing element of the bars to the same size.

-The example below demonstrates how to use the [`series.visual`](/api/javascript/dataviz/ui/chart#configuration-series.visual) function to scale the default drawing element of the bars so that it always has the same size.
+The example below demonstrates how to use the [`series.visual`](/api/javascript/dataviz/ui/chart#configuration-series.visual) function to scale the default drawing element of the bars and achieve this behavior.

 ###### Example